naogify/hub-new-repo/README.md

 # hub-new-repo
-Create GitHub repository from command line tool.
+Create a GitHub repository from command line tool.

 ## Settings
 Please add the content of the .gitconfig in this replsitory to yours by copy and paste.
-Also replace <username> and <token your-github-token> by yours.
+Also replace the <username> and the <token your-github-token> by yours.

-You can get GitHub token from here. https://github.com/settings/tokens
+You can get a GitHub token from here. https://github.com/settings/tokens

 ```